SCEP (click to see video)

 SCEP (pronounced "skep"), requires that multi-family rental properties with two or more occupied units be inspected on a scheduled basis (current schedule is once every three years).
 Inspections are done to ensure that the units are safe and habitable.

-For more information about the Systematic Code Enforcement Program, call the Housing Department's Information and Complaint Line at (866) 557-7368.
+For more information about the Systematic Code Enforcement Program, call the Los Angeles Housing + Community Investment Department's Information and Complaint Line at (866) 557-7368.

 The Department attempts to provide a 30-day notice for scheduled inspections.
 Shorter time frames may be imposed for properties referred by an inspector or other enforcement agency.
 If the inspector finds that a property does not meet City and State codes, a "Notice to Comply" is issued.
 Property owners are given 30 days (or less depending on severity of the violations) to have the needed repairs completed.
 A re-inspection is done to verify that the corrective work was done.

 If deficiencies are not corrected in the time specified on the Notice to Comply, the owner will be summoned to an administrative hearing (known as a "General Manager's Hearing") to determine the reason for non-compliance.
 Based on the determination and the Los Angeles Municipal Code, the owner may be required to refund the Department for all inspection and administrative costs after the first re-inspection.
 The Hearing Officer may also determine that the case be recommended for criminal prosecution.
 Other enforcement measures include Rent Reduction, Rent Escrow Account Program, and Property Management Training classes.